Thomsch/tellina_user_experiment/experiment_design_doc.md

       the interface directory itself.**
     - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
-- How to enforce logging tool (specifically browser history logging)?
-  - Should the tutorial check that?
-Should the initial config check that?
-- Should we limit the number of resets and commands?
-  - Why?
-How many?

 ## Acknowledgements
 - Some of the code used for the infrastructure was imported and modified from